35 Disney Facts That Will Bring Out Your Inner Kid

 18. The Lady and the Tramp spaghetti scene almost didn't happen.

-Walt Disney wasn't a fan of the now iconic scene where the two dogs share a piece of spaghetti.
+Walt Disney wasn't a fan of the now iconic scene in which the two dogs share a piece of spaghetti.
 In fact, he cut it from the first storyboards entirely.
 As Steven Vagnini, a former studio archivist and a curator for the official Disney fan club D23, told Yahoo!
 Entertainment, Disney thought that the idea of two house pets sharing a fine-dining experience would be too difficult to understand.
 He changed his mind once directing animator Frank Thomas created a rough version of the scene.

 19. What you see at the Magic Kingdom is actually the second floor of the park.